brevzin/cpp_proposals/3294_code_injection/code-injection.md

 };
 ```
 :::

+Here, `std::meta::inject` is a metafunction that takes a spec, which gets injected into the context begin by the `consteval` block that our evaluation started in as a side-effect.

 We already think of this as an improvement.
 But let's go through several use-cases to expand the API and see how well it holds up.